whirlxd/browserbuddy/submissions/RobotEvents-Scout/README.md

 2. Open any VEX V5RC Team Page on RobotEvents
 - No other manual inputs are needed, as the extension will automatically scour the web for data and display them when a team page is opened.

+To test if the extension is working, visit https://www.robotevents.com/teams/V5RC/210Z and ensure that information is loaded below the "V5RC Stats" header

 ![a](screenshot.png)